OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/_Master Proposal.md

 ### Boilerplate

-* OpeningDesign will deliver invoices on a monthly basis based on scope complete, with payment due within 30 days of receipt.
+* OpeningDesign will deliver invoices on a monthly basis based on scope complete, with payment due within 15 days of receipt.
 Invoices overdue past (60) days will be interpreted as an order to stop work on the project.
 * This proposal is valid for 90 days.

 ---

-We [(OpeningDesign)](http://openingdesign.com/) sincerely appreciate the opportunity to provide you with this proposal and look forward to the potential of a fruitful collaboration in the future.
+We [(OpeningDesign)](http://openingdesign.com/) sincerely appreciate the opportunity to provide  (SBMC) with this proposal and look forward to the potential of a fruitful collaboration in the future.

-If we have included a service, with in this proposal, that is not necessary and/or one that is missing altogether, please let us know.
+If we have included a service, within this proposal, that is not necessary and/or one that is missing altogether, please let us know.

 If the terms of this proposal are acceptable please sign in the space offered below.